Rinandriyani/Rinandriyani/README.md

 # Hi there, I'm Ririn👋
 ## About me:
-- 🔭 I’m open to work in data analysis
+- 🔭 I’m open to work in data scientist
 - 🌱 I’m currently learning Python and Javascript
-- 👯 I’m looking to collaborate as Data Analyst
+- 👯 I’m looking to collaborate as Data Scientist
-- 🤔 I’m looking for suggest for Automation and Data Analyst
+- 🤔 I’m looking for suggest for Automation and Data Scientist
 - 💬 Ask me about anything
-- 📫 How to reach me: andriaririn@gmail.com
+- 📫 How to reach me: **+6289693821627** or andriaririn@gmail.com

 ## Education: